MobiKin

 7. Remove Junk from Your Phone

 Your phones may contain some unwanted services or installation packages.
-Some of them are built-in thus cannot be uninstalled, while some others can.
-So why wasting time on the junk after getting a new phone?
+Some of them are built-in and thus cannot be uninstalled, while some others can.
+So why waste time on the junk after getting a new phone?
 The best thing to do is to wipe off the junk files you do not desire.

 remove junk files from new phone